UPDATED JUL 14, 2020

 Hiking may not be the first activity that comes to mind when you think of H-Town, but this city loves spending time outdoors.
 And from wooded walks to downtown views, there’s a hike for everyone — here are all the best ones.

 Stretching from downtown to Shepherd Drive, the trails along Buffalo Bayou are paved and easy to hike or run along.
-There’s no shortage of things to do or sights to see along your bayou hike.
-Press the red button at Preston Street to see the Big Bubble art installation in the water (it’s just what it sounds like…trust us), take an evening hike near Waugh Bridge to see the bat colony, or simply pack a picnic and enjoy the wildlife and artwork around the park.
+There’s no shortage of things to do or sights to see along your Bayou hike.
+Press the red button at Preston Street to see the Big Bubble art installation in the water (it’s just what it sounds like — trust us), take an evening hike near Waugh Bridge to see the bat colony, or simply pack a picnic and enjoy the wildlife and artwork around the park.

 Gators are no joke at this state park just 45 minutes outside of downtown Houston.
 Brazos Bend State Park is the perfect place to experience true Texas nature without traveling too far.
-The majority of the 37 miles of hiking trails circle the lakes, so trust us — give this guide on alligator safety a read before you hike.
+The majority of the 37 miles of hiking trails circle the lakes, so trust us — give the guide on alligator safety a read before you hike.
 More of a runner?
-This park also hosts the fastest trail in Texas, and sets the course for the annual Brazos Bend 50.
+This park also hosts the fastest trail in Texas and sets the course for the annual Brazos Bend 50.

 Connecting to the Houston’s massive bayou system in West Houston is Terry Hershey Park.
-A favorite for trail runners, hikers can get some good shaded milage in on approximately 10 miles of trails.
+A favorite for trail runners, hikers can get some shaded milage in on approximately 10 miles of trails.
 On the far western end, the park connects with the 11-mile George Bush Park Hike and Bike Trail in Katy, so those craving more distance are in luck!